ggmaddr/Driving-Game/README.md

 You will start play the game after running the file.

+gameover.txt is the source strings for game over announcement

 The score.txt scores the most recent result.

 This is the document link explains all CS applications of the project.